DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 Arrigal is ignorant of Strahd’s bounty on Arabelle and truthfully shares this if asked, finding the notion preposterous.
 If asked whether he would give Arabelle up to Strahd if commanded, he fiercely and truthfully rejects that he would ever do such a thing.

+As the conversation unfolds, Arrigal makes clear his belief that Van Richten has kidnapped Arabelle for nefarious purposes.
+Although Arabelle protests Arrigal's accusations, Arrigal replies, "Hush, girl—it is clear this man has deceived you.
+I cannot speak to what nefarious plans he had for you, but he has clearly preyed upon your naivete.
+You will return to camp with me at once."

 If the players ask Van Richten for proof that Strahd sought to kidnap Arabelle, Van Richten retrieves the wooden box containing Yan’s severed head from the hidden compartment of his wagon, as described in <span>V7.
 Tower, Fourth Floor (p.
 171)</span>.
 He then offers to allow one of the players to use his *talisman of echoes* to interrogate Yan's head to obtain the evidence they seek.

 > [!item]+ **Talisman of Echoes**